Working for the climate: towards a low-carbon society

 Pohjolan Voima is part of a project that aims to transform Finland into a low-carbon society.
 As we produce a significant part of all electricity produced in Finland, our operations matter.

 We’ve been persistently reducing our carbon footprint since the late 1990s.
-Already 99% of our electricity production is currently CO2 neutral.
-90% of our heat production was carbon neutral in 2023.
-These percentages will continue to increase.
+Already 99.7% of our electricity production is currently CO2 neutral.
+91.4% of our heat production was carbon neutral in 2025.

 Nuclear power, hydropower and biopower

 At Pohjolan Voima, the most significant production method for CO2-neutral electricity is nuclear power.
-TVO’s Olkiluoto 3 nuclear power plant started it’s regular electricity production on Sunday, 16 April 2023.
-With it, the percentage of low-carbon electricity production will increase further.
+TVO’s Olkiluoto 3 nuclear power plant started it’s regular electricity production in 2023.
+With it, the percentage of low-carbon electricity production has increased further.
 TVO is a joint venture of Pohjolan Voima.

 Hydropower is the most significant way to produce renewable energy in Finland, and it is the most important source of balancing power.
 We have increased the performance of our hydropower plants during overhauls.
 This has increased our capacity to produce CO2-neutral hydropower.
 However, the production of hydropower varies each year due to the amount of rainfall.